Business Start-Up Guide

 For construction of improvements for new or existing commercial and industrial facilities, or for the change in use of an existing facility, you should check with the District Environmental Coordinator to determine if a Land Use (ACT 250) Permit will be required, please call 802-828-1556 or visit dec.vermont.gov/permits/handbook/info-sheets#NRB for the contact information for your regional office.

-If you have an on-premise business sign, it is important to know that there are limitations on location, size, height, and structure in order to meet state and federal requirements.
+If you have an on-premises business sign, it is important to know that there are limitations on location, size, height, and structure in order to meet state and federal requirements.
 No privately owned signs are allowed in the state right of way, which is at least 25 feet from the centerline of the highway, and could be more.

 To find out exactly where the state right of way is, you may contact the VTrans District Manager in your area to insure compliance with state and federal regulations.
 For a list of district managers and their contact information, please see http://vtransoperations.vermont.gov/maintenance_districts.

 Most towns and cities have sign ordinances as part of their zoning.
-Contact your town officials to acquire necessary local permits for your on-premise sign.
+Contact your town officials to acquire necessary local permits for your on-premises sign.
 A local permit does not guarantee that your sign will comply with state and federal regulations.

 Official Business Directional Sign (OBDS)